 1932 - On a speculative basis—with no client/buyer—Porsche begins designing a race car according to the Grand Prix Formula 1 specifications set by AIACR, the governing body at the time.
 The main regulation being a weight restriction.
 The car, not including driver, coolant water, fuel, oil and tires was not to exceed 1,650 lbs (749 kg.)
 AIACR’s intent was to limit engine size to around 2.5 liters.
 What comes of this is the design and engineering plan for Porsche's P-Wagon.
 This work is accomplished under a subsidiary company, Hochleistungs Motor GmbH (High Performance Engines Ltd.) This spec work is a gamble that will eventually pay off.

-Josef Stalin, Soviet Union's dictator who authored a brutal rule of leadership.
+Josef Stalin, Soviet Union's dictator who authored a brutal rule of leadership from 1924 to 1953.
 He is credited with the murder of millions.

 1932 - Josef Stalin, the Soviet Union’s dictator, wants to meet with Porsche.
 Stalin has been in power for 8 years at this moment.
 Born Besarion Jughashvili, the name “Stalin” was given him during his revolutionary years with Lenin’s Bolsheviks.
 The name combines the Russian word for “steel” and “Lenin.”
 As a matter of fact, Lenin didn’t like him.
 He considered Stalin a “bully.”
 And that he was.
 The funds Stalin raised for Lenin's revolution was accomplished by way of robberies, kidnappings and protection rackets.
 Still, Lenin took the money to support "the cause."
 When Lenin died, it was the bully Stalin who intently managed to seize power.
-His rule was dominated by nothing less than viciousness.
+His rule was dominated by a viciousness lack of respect for human life.
 Estimates have him killing between 20 to 40 million people, many through intentional starvation.
 Anyone even remotely suspicious of opposing his authority, Stalin had murdered or sent to the Gulags he created.
 Gulags were prison camps where inmates served as slave laborers.
 In spite of his atrocities, Stalin was nominated, not once but twice, for the Nobel Peace Prize (1945 and 1948.)
-Of course this was not by anyone who knew what he was doing, this was done on his behalf by supporters intent on climbing ranks.
+Of course his nominations were not made by anyone who recognized his atrocities for what they were, this was done on his behalf by individuals intent on climbing political ranks.